Let's Adore Jesus-Eucharist! | Home >> Politics

 - Etc.

 3.3) The web site must be summarized at least twice.
 I feel like saying there are two types of visitors on the web site of a political party: those who are in a hurry, and those who are in a big hurry!
-There should be at least to "levels" of overview, one which can be read in about a dozen minutes, and another one which takes less than a minute.
-For example, on my personal web site, I have one FAQ, and one Overview.
+There should be at least two "levels" of overview, a "one-minute overview", and a "dozen-minute overview".
+(For example, on my personal web site, I have a quick Overview. and a more detailed FAQ.)

 - people who gag when they hear the expression